 Healthy and easy recipe for strawberry banana muffins!
 They are perfectly moist and fluffy, have no added sugar, and are made using fresh strawberries!
 They are the best whole wheat muffins!

-Everything from strawberry banana smoothies to strawberry jelly and banana sandwiches, I was always finding ways to make this combo shine.
+Everything from strawberry banana smoothies to Strawberry Banana Overnight Oats, I was always finding ways to make this combo shine.

 So I set out on a mission to make a delicious muffin using two of my favorite ingredients.

 Are you a busy worker who finds themselves rushing around the house in the morning trying to get out the door?
 Because I definitely am.
 I’ve found that by prepping my breakfast ahead of time, it makes it so much easier for me.